official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 255. Mr Jonathan Powell drew the report of 26 November from the British Embassy Washington to Mr Blair’s attention, commenting: “This is what I was talking about.
-We ought to have a brainstorming session.”128
+We ought to have a brainstorming session.”[^128]

-256. Mr Blair responded: “Get our own strategy ready.”129
+256. Mr Blair responded: “Get our own strategy ready.”[^129]

-257. Sir Richard Dearlove, the Chief of the Secret Intelligence Service (SIS), wrote to Sir David Manning on 27 November, alerting him to a likely discussion about “Phase 2” of the “War against Terrorism” between US Principals130 the following week.
+257. Sir Richard Dearlove, the Chief of the Secret Intelligence Service (SIS), wrote to Sir David Manning on 27 November, alerting him to a likely discussion about “Phase 2” of the “War against Terrorism” between US Principals[^130] the following week.
 He suggested:

-“The end of this week would therefore be a very good moment for us to feed our thinking into the Washington machine at a variety of levels …”131
+“The end of this week would therefore be a very good moment for us to feed our thinking into the Washington machine at a variety of levels …”[^131]

 258. Copies of the letter were sent to the Private Offices of Mr Straw and Mr Hoon and to Sir Richard Wilson, Admiral Michael Boyce (Chief of the Defence Staff) and Sir John Kerr (FCO Permanent Under Secretary).

-259. On 27 November, Sir David Manning wrote to Mr McKane: “You will now reconvene the group to look at Iraq again as a “Phase 2” issue.”132
+259. On 27 November, Sir David Manning wrote to Mr McKane: “You will now reconvene the group to look at Iraq again as a “Phase 2” issue.”[^132]

 260. In the context of a discussion about Afghanistan on 28 November, Sir David Manning asked Dr Rice about progress in US thinking.
-His comment, that the UK was “giving a great deal of thought to Phase 2 issues and would want to share our ideas”, was welcomed.133
+His comment, that the UK was “giving a great deal of thought to Phase 2 issues and would want to share our ideas”, was welcomed.[^133]

 261. Mr Powell produced a second note for Mr Blair advocating a strategy for regime change based on a demand for the return of inspectors and the use of military force to support an internal uprising, with public lines explaining why Iraq was a threat.

-128 Manuscript comment Powell to PM on Telegram 1589 Washington to FCO London, 26 November 2001, ‘Iraq: US Policy on Regime Change’.
+[^128]: Manuscript comment Powell to PM on Telegram 1589 Washington to FCO London, 26 November 2001,
-129 Manuscript comment Blair on Telegram 1589 Washington to FCO London, 26 November 2001, ‘Iraq: US Policy on Regime Change’.
+[^129]: Manuscript comment Blair on Telegram 1589 Washington to FCO London, 26 November 2001,
-130 A Committee of the US National Security Council – see Box in Section 1.2.
+[^130]: A Committee of the US National Security Council – see Box in Section 1.2.
-131 Letter C to Manning, 27 November 2001, ‘Phase II of the War against terrorism’.
+[^131]: Letter C to Manning, 27 November 2001, ‘Phase II of the War against terrorism’.
-132 Manuscript comment Manning to McKane, 27 November 2001 on Minute Manning to McKane,
+[^132]: Manuscript comment Manning to McKane, 27 November 2001 on Minute Manning to McKane,
 23 November 2001, ‘Iraq’.
-133 Letter Manning to McDonald, 28 November 2001, ‘Conversation with Condi Rice’.
+[^133]: Letter Manning to McDonald, 28 November 2001, ‘Conversation with Condi Rice’.

 356

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 262. At the end of November, Mr Powell produced a second note for Mr Blair, ‘Iraq:
-Change of Heart or Change of Regime’, which elaborated the points in his earlier note.134
+Change of Heart or Change of Regime’, which elaborated the points in his earlier note.[^134]

 263. Mr Powell identified the “Objectives” as: